top of page

 Calpol Pediatric Syrup Strawberry

 An anti-inflammatory is a great second-line option for a fever if a paracetamol-containing medication isn't effective in lowering a fever and/or pain.
-These are medications like Neurofen Pediatric Suspension (which can only be given from 2 years old).
+These are medications like Neurofen Pediatric Suspension (which can only be given to children 2 years old and above).
 Another great option is Panamor suppositories, which are also only suitable for children above the age of 2 years old but require a prescription.

 Neurofen Suspension for Children Strawberry